Why Generative Engine Optimisation Matters More for Ecommerce Than Traditional SEO Teams Want to Admit

 What is the biggest mistake teams make?

-The biggest mistake is treating generative optimisation like a thin layer of keyword targeting instead of a broader content and data quality problem.
+The biggest mistake is treating generative optimisation as a thin layer of keyword targeting instead of a broader content and data quality problem.
 Teams often focus on prompts and tools while ignoring product information, schema, review signals, and the clarity of their on-site content.
 If your pages are vague, inconsistent, or hard for machines to interpret, generative engines are far less likely to trust or surface them.

 Sprite builds brand authority through continuous, automated improvement.
 Quietly.
 Consistently.
 And at Scale.